SJ6032 - Screening America in Hollywood Film (2023/24)

-This module explores the ways in which Hollywood film represents American history and culture.
+This module explores the ways in which Hollywood film represents American history and culture, examining notions of myth, cultural, political and social context, and the genre of the Hollywood historical film.
 Considering both specific historical events and broader cultural eras, the module examines both issues of historical narrative and Hollywood’s key role in both representing and challenging norms of American culture.

 This module aims to: